caproto/caproto/doc/source/iocs.rst

    **What is async_lib.library.sleep?**

-   As caproto supports three different async libraries, we have an "async layer" class that gives compatible async versions of commonly used synchronization primitives.
+   As caproto supports three different async libraries, we have an "async layer" class that gives compatible async versions of commonly-used synchronization primitives.
 The attribute ``async_lib.library`` would be either the Python module ``asyncio`` (default), ``trio``, or ``curio``, depending on how the server is run.
 It happens that all three of these modules have a ``sleep``